erdogant/scatterd/docs/source/Documentation.rst

 	You can help in various ways:

 	* Become a **Sponsor**!
-	* Not blocking my ethical and friendly banners on this page :)
+	* Not blocking my ethical and friendly banners on this documentation page :)
 	* Star this repo at the github page.
 	* Other contributions can be in the form of feature requests, idea discussions, reporting bugs, opening pull requests.

-	Your help is highly appreciated.
+	Cheers Mate.